coyoteclan/useful-gsc-stuff/3px-rank-mod/README.md

 custom commands script from this repo.

 ### Note
   This is just a small modification.
-All the rights goto the original author, [TheWikiFesh](https://discordapp.com/users/926328257819848796).
+All the rights goto the original author on vcodmods.